Loading organizations...

 Key people at CozyFlow.

-CozyFlow was founded by Gal Kalkshtein (Founder).
+CozyFlow was founded in 2025 by Gal Kalkshtein (Founder).

 Key people at CozyFlow.

-CozyFlow was founded by Gal Kalkshtein (Founder).
+CozyFlow was founded in 2025 by Gal Kalkshtein (Founder).

 No company named CozyFlow appears in available sources or known records as of late 2025.
 The query may refer to Skyflow, a data privacy API company founded in 2019 and headquartered in Palo Alto, CA, which closely matches phonetically and contextually as a prominent tech startup.[3][6]
 Skyflow builds a Data Privacy Vault, an API-first platform that enables fintech, healthtech, and other companies to isolate, protect, and govern sensitive customer data like PII in a zero-trust environment, preventing reinvention of privacy infrastructure.[1][2][3]
 It serves enterprises needing compliant data handling amid rising regulations, solving privacy challenges exacerbated by AI and global data residency rules, with strong growth including $45M Series B in 2021 (led by Insight Partners) and $30M extension in 2024 (led by Khosla Ventures), plus integrations with Visa and global expansion.[1][2][6]